MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-azure-cosmos-db.md

 - **Cause**: Azure Cosmos DB limits the size of a single request to 2 MB.
 The formula is request size = single document size * write batch size.
 If your document size is large, the default behavior will result in a request size that's too large.

 - **Recommendation**: You can tune the write batch size.
-In the copy activity sink, reduce the *write batch size* value (the default value is 10000).
+In the copy activity destination, reduce the *write batch size* value (the default value is 10000).

   If reducing the *write batch size* value to 1 still doesn't work, change your Cosmos DB authentication type to use service principal or system-assigned managed identity or user-assigned managed identity.
 This authentication enables the connection to use Azure Cosmos DB SQL API V3, which supports larger request sizes.